-In Scotland, you can choose from a variety of ceremony options and you can choose to get married anywhere you like.
+In Scotland, you can choose from a variety of ceremony options.
 The lowest cost option is to be married by the local registrar and the most expensive choice is a Humanist ceremony.

 Top tip: You can often reduce your venue charges by choosing a mid-week celebration, which works well for destination couples.
 If you take a venue on an exclusive use basis, it is acceptable for you to charge your guests for their accommodation if you prefer to do so.

-Elopement photography in Scotland will start from around £850 for an excellent photographer, ranging all the way up to £2500 or more for some of the leading photographers.
+Elopement photography in Scotland will start from around £900 for an excellent photographer, ranging all the way up to £3500 or more for larger weddings or a leading photographers.
 A great way to find your dream Scottish wedding photographer is via Instagram.
 Follow us at @weddingsbysarajane for links to all the best destination wedding photography.

-for a destination wedding in Scotland, you might choose to get your printing done at home.
-If you do choose to have it all done locally, then costs would vary from £350 to £3500 depending on whether or not you choose something bespoke, as well as the design, quantities and details.
+For a destination wedding in Scotland, you might choose to get your printing done at home.
+If you do choose to have it all done locally, then costs would vary from £30 to £3000 depending on whether or not you choose something bespoke, as well as the design, quantities and details.

-A small wedding cake for 30 guests or less would start from £75, ranging all the way up to £2000 for a lavish cake with lots of bespoke detailing and hand sugar work.
-Our average spend on a wedding cake would be between £250 and £350 and with a current trend for simple buttercream cakes decorated with fresh flowers, this budget can buy you a stunning and delicious cake from the best bakers in Scotland.
+A small wedding cake for 30 guests or less would start from £75, ranging all the way up to £2000 for a large cake with lots of bespoke detailing and hand sugar work.
+Our average spend on a wedding cake would be between £400 and £850 and with a current trend for simple buttercream cakes decorated with fresh flowers, this budget can buy you a stunning and delicious cake from the best bakers in Scotland.

 Music & Entertainment